adekmaulana/aioaria2-mirror-bot/README.md

 A Bot for Telegram made with Python using [Pyrogram](https://github.com/pyrogram/pyrogram) library.
 It needs **Python 3.9** or newer to run.

+**THIS BOT IS INTENDED TO BE USED ON ONE GROUP, BECAUSE EVERY CALL TO NEW TASK THE PROGRESS WILL MOVED INTO THAT CHAT.**

 ## Compatibility

 Bot should work with all Linux-based operating systems.
 This program is tested partially on Windows and not officially tested on macOS, but there shouldn't be any problem if you install the correct dependencies.